netcore/module-subscription/README.md

 ## Pre-installation

+**Only use this module if you are using a fully custom payment method.
+If you use Laravel Cashier, there's support coming for that!**

 This package is part of Netcore CMS ecosystem and is only functional in a project that has the following packages
 installed: